segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/upgrade-to-ajs2.md

 ### I'm already using Analytics 2.0, why am I still receiving the message to upgrade?
 It's possible that a different source you are using is still leveraging an older version of Analytics.js.
 A very easy way to see which sources are on which versions is to go to the source overview page, then filter on the Analytics.js version.

 It's also possible that you have used a write key from another source type (like Ruby) to instrument     your Javascript source.
+To upgrade these sources, you may need to create a new javascript source and replace the write key.

 ### Should I expect any glitches or downtime when switching to Analytics 2.0?
 Segment expects no downtime or glitches when switching to A.js 2.0.